Managing the IHT – BR changes – you need to know the value of your business

 Selling your business

-Learn more about IPO readiness.
+Find out more about IPO readiness.

 Our M&A team can help in reviewing strategic options for the sale and marketing of your business.
-Vendor Due Diligence (VDD) can be a good additional selling point in providing detailed information for potential buyers.
+Vendor due diligence (VDD) can be a good additional selling point in providing detailed information for potential buyers.
 Our Transaction Services team can help with the VDD.

 Moving abroad